 They then become lodged in tissues of the body, most often those in the airways.
-Lodged there these fibers cause irritation and damage, and in some people they cause mutations in cells that can lead to cancer.
+When lodged there, these fibers cause irritation and damage, and in some people, they cause mutations in cells that lead to cancer.

 Army Vehicles and Aircraft

 One way in which Army veterans have been exposed to asbestos is through its use in mechanical applications.
-Vehicles and aircraft used in the Army contained asbestos in fireproofing materials, in gaskets and valves, brakes, and engine parts.
+Vehicles and aircraft used in the Army contained asbestos in fireproofing materials, gaskets and valves, brakes, and engine parts.

 Asbestos in Army Bases and Barracks